Orbifold Chern classes inequalities and applications: Remarks on Lang--Vojta's conjecture in codimension one

 holds for any ample divisor $H\subset X'$.
 Furthermore, we can use known results on the behaviour of Chern classes under birational morphisms to show that

-But Inequality~\ref{eq:MYineqBlowup} is hardly independent of the divisor $D$.
-In fact in Inequality~\ref{eq:MYineqBlowup} even the polarization $(\pi^*H)$ depends on $D$.
-Therefore, Inequality~\ref{eq:MYineqBlowup} is far from being useful in the context of Lang-Vojta's conjecture.
+But the inequality (\ref{eq:MYineqBlowup}) is hardly independent of the divisor $D$.
+In fact in the inequality (\ref{eq:MYineqBlowup}) even the polarization $(\pi^*H)$ depends on $D$.
+Therefore, the inequality (\ref{eq:MYineqBlowup}) is far from being useful in the context of Lang--Vojta's conjecture.

 \end{remark}